FiestaHeroes/Documentation/docs/server_and_client_setup.md

 ```

 :::tip
-For the GamigoZR install.bat, modify it to match your file system layout.
+For the GamigoZR ```install.bat```, modify it to match your file system layout.
 The path inside the .bat file should be clear and easy to understand.
 Make sure you run this .bat file as an administrator by right-clicking on the file and selecting "Run as administrator".
 :::

 :::caution